The European Geoparks Network was established in June 2000 by four Geoparks:

 A European Geopark must nominate two official representatives to the EGN Coordination Committee (CC).
 These individuals should be thoroughly familiar with the application dossier of their territory (for those representatives who did not assist with the writing of their application dossier).
 One of the official representatives of the new geopark to the EGN CC must be an Earth Scientist (e.g. geologist, geomorphologist, soil scientist etc).
 The other official representative must come from an administrative – local authority / managerial / economic development (incl. tourism) background.
 An official substitute must also be nominated whose role will be to attend meetings should one of the official nominees be unable to attend and have decision responsibility and have the background of that type the two official representatives have.

-Elections for Coordinators and EGN AC members take place every 2 years at the March Meeting of the EGN CC.
+Elections for Coordinators and EGN AC members take place alternately every two years at the March Meetings of the EGN CC.

 Individuals from Geoparks that have been successfully re-validated (green card holding) and they have been in the network for at least 4 years, can stand for the AC positions.

-Individuals from Geoparks have at least 2 years experience as a member of the AC can stand for the positions of Coordinators.
+Individuals from Geoparks with at least 2 years’ experience as a member of the AC can stand for the positions of Coordinators.

 Article 08 – General operational rules